ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 # Privacy Considerations

 The Privacy Considerations of {{-rats-riv}} apply.
+Additionally, the Security Considerations from {{RFC8641}} outline how internal structures or capabilities about the system can leak, which can have an impact in personally identifiable information (PII).

 # Security Considerations

 The Security Considerations of {{-charra}} and {{-rats-riv}} apply.
+Additionally, the Security Requirements from {{Section 4.2.5 of RFC7923}} and the Security Considerations from {{Section 5 of RFC7923}} apply.
+{{RFC8641}} illustrates specific Security Considerations concerning YANG Notifications for Datastore Updates, which, for example, details guidance to identify sensitive writable subtrees or sensitive readable nodes.

 # IANA Considerations {#IANA}